kiboschool/course-july-2023-onboarding/src/assessments.md

-# Assessments & Grading
+# Onboarding Checklist

-This page should provide more details about the course assessments.
+This page lists all the items you need to complete before the beginning of class on July 10!
+Don't worry -- you don't need to do all of these now....

 - schedule and due dates
 - submission instructions